jdasfd/pars/README.md

 # fasops covers [options] <infile> [more infiles]
 # Scan blocked fasta files and output covers on chromosomes.
 # --name,-n: Only output this species
+# *_refined dirs contained blocked fasta of multi-genomes alignment
+# the step would show multi-aligned seqs on S288c in runlist .yml

 # intact mRNAs
 for NAME in Scer_n7_Spar Scer_n7p_Spar Scer_n128_Spar Scer_n128_Seub; do